 Anxiety and insomnia are among the most common disorders in the country, affecting between 40 and 50 million Americans.
 Many people will find themselves struggling with an anxiety attack and a sleep disorder, at the same time, and are kept awake all night.

 With this in mind, the idea of using one medication to treat both problems does not seem all that far-fetched.
 Xanax, the brand name of the drug alprazolam, was first released onto the pharmaceutical market in 1981 to treat symptoms of anxiety and panic disorders.
 It remains one of the most commonly prescribed medications in the United States.

 Xanax can help people with anxiety disorders function normally in their daily lives without the fear of a debilitating panic attack.

 Therefore, it is not unreasonable for a Xanax user struggling with insomnia or other sleep issues to take an extra dose of Xanax, hoping its sedative effects can help them fall asleep and stay asleep.

-So: Is using Xanax for insomnia, a use for which it has not been approved, a safe thing to do?
+So: Is using Xanax to sleep, a use for which it has not been approved, a safe thing to do?
 If it is, does Xanax help with sleep?